-South Australia in November to March is summer, when the sun is exceedingly bright and the temperature can top out at over 40 degrees Celsius (108 degrees Fahrenheit).
-The hottest months are December to February.
+South Australia in November to March is summer when the sun is exceedingly bright and the temperature can top out at over 40 degrees Celsius (108 degrees Fahrenheit).
+The hottest months are from December to February.

-South Australia in May to September is winter, with the coldest and rainiest weather in June to August.
+South Australia from May to September is winter, with the coldest and rainiest weather from June to August.

 Where do South Australia cruises depart from?

-The majority of Australia small ship cruises that offer itineraries in the South will usually depart from Adelaide.
+The majority of Australia's small ship cruises that offer itineraries in the South will usually depart from Adelaide.
 Adelaide Airport is the primary airport for South Australia and serviced by most major airlines.

 Travelers from Europe and North America will typically require a connecting flight outside Australia before reaching Adelaide.